Australia's Simplicity Institute: Housing The Poor

 marginalised.
 For the most part, these people are

-not totally incapacitated, it’s the fact that
+not totally incapacitated, its the fact that

 they may find themselves marginalised, often